AI did not replace software engineers.

 A junior lawyer can generate a polished draft much faster.
 A solo practitioner can produce work that looks like it came from a larger team.
 More legal work becomes accessible at the level of first draft, first pass, or first analysis.

-That part is real too.
+The compression is real in legal too.

 What is not changing is the part that makes legal work high-stakes.